dkause/kause/README.md

 # Portfolio Website for Full Stack Developer Course
-To achieve my certificate I created this simple site using HTML, CSS and JavaScript.
+To achieve my certificate I created this plain site using HTML, CSS and JavaScript.